Gunivers/.github/profile/README.md

 ![](https://raw.githubusercontent.com/Gunivers/.github/main/profile/img/banner.png)

+ [Gunivers](https://raw.githubusercontent.com/Gunivers/.github/main/profile/img/banner.png) is a community which aims to use games as a door to enter in a world a creation by helping people to imagine, plan and realize their projects, getting by the way more and more skill and knowledge!

- [Gunivers](https://raw.githubusercontent.com/Gunivers/.github/main/profile/img/banner.png) is a community which aims to bridge the gap between learning and entertainment, all through creative, 100% free and open-source projects.
-The community is managed by [Altearn](https://altearn.xyz), a non-profit educative association created in 2020.
+ This community is leaded by [Altearn](https://altearn.xyz), a non-profit educative association created in 2020.

 # Active community projects